Yogurt Muffins

 What does yogurt replace in muffins?

-Yogurt typically replaces all or some of the fat typically used to make muffins, like butter or oil.
+Yogurt typically replaces all or some of the fat used to make muffins, like butter or oil.
 It can also sometimes be used to replace eggs.

 Do muffins with yogurt need to be refrigerated?